If you’re reading this, then the chances are that you’ve received a call or letter from the debt collection agency STA International.

 No, debt collection agencies cannot take your personal possessions to cover the cost of the debts.
 The same applies to your car or other vehicles.
 Bailiffs do have this power, but STA International is not a bailiff.

 That being said, they can take court action against you to call in bailiffs, who would then have the power to seize your possessions.
 It’s therefore better to deal with STA International before it reaches that point.

 If someone from STA International claims that they are a bailiff and tries to enter your property or take your belongings, you can ask them to leave and make a complaint.

 Can I stop them from contacting me?

+Sort of.
 You’ll find that debt collection agencies, in general, are quite persistent.
 They’ll continue to chase up the debts they’re collecting for, particularly if you ignore their calls and letters.
 However, they cannot harass you by making an unnecessary number of calls or calling at unsociable times.